 – High ground clearance

-Sharing underpinnings with GO+ MPV built on Nissan’s V platform, the GO Cross is expected to be lightweight akin to its sibling.
-With a bold silhouette and a raised ground clearance, the crossover resembles a compact SUV.
+As mentioned in the beginning, the GO Cross will be built on Nissan’s V platform that also underpins the GO+ MPV.
+However, it is likely to be lightweight akin to its sibling.
+Visually, the crossover looks more like a compact SUV – thanks to its bold silhouette and a raised ground clearance.
 In fact, it overpowers most of the compact SUVs from the current lot in visual terms.
+Featuring chrome laden hexagonal grille and flanked by LED headlamps with daytime running lamps, the face of the crossover looks quite aggressive.

-The aggressively crafted front profile with key elements like chrome laden hexagonal grille, LED headlamps, silver chromed bumper with black plastic extensions, LED fog lights, auxiliary circular lamps and high bonnet line altogether bestow a bold look.
-On sides, it sports silver lower body cladding, 5-spoke alloys and roof rails.
-The rear end is a far cry from its hatchback sibling, featuring bumper with pseudo air-intakes, LED taillights enclosures and silver diffuser.
+Design elements such as silver chromed bumper with black plastic extensions, LED fog lights, auxiliary circular lamps and high bonnet line add more to its sporty appeal.
+The side profile gives MPV-like impression, but features silver lower body cladding, roof rails, raised height and muscular wheel arches offers a bold look.
+The flared wheel arches are likely to be fitted to 15-inch multi-spoke alloy wheels.
+The rear end is a far cry from its hatchback sibling, featuring bumper with air-intakes, LED taillights enclosures and silver diffuser.

 Based on the elongated Nissan V platform, the new Datsun Go Cross looks better than most of the SUVs currently on sale in the country.
 This sub-4 metre SUV will be offered in both petrol and diesel fuel options, and in both manual and automatic versions.